jxmot/website_template-markdown/README.md

 <div id="mddocfont" style="display:none;"></div>
 ```

 **NOTE**: A table of contents must also be present.
-The Choose Font Below" buttond are rendered with the TOC.
+The Choose Font Below" buttons are rendered with the TOC.

 ## Editing the Navigation Menu